aniseferreira/arethusa-skeleton-gen/README.md

 # arethusa-skeleton-gen
 *Arethusa XML Skeleton Generator*  for sentences to be annotated in the Arethusa editor within the [Perseids platform](https://perseids.org).
-The Perseids platform has stopped generating source code for annotating the AGDT Treebank; however, it still allows users to import non-annotated XML files ready to be treebanked and to view previous annotations.
+The Perseids platform has stopped generating source code for annotating the AGDT Treebank; however, it still allows users to import non-annotated XML files ready to be treebanked and also visualize previous annotations.

 This streamlit application generates an XML file containing parsed sentences formatted according to the Arethusa treebank AGDT standards used in the Perseids Platform.
 Paste your Greek sentences, each on a new line, click the button, and download your file effortlessly.
 It runs at https://arethusa-skeleton.streamlit.app/